Contributors Dropdown icon

 Not to worry.

-You probably already use data mapping without even realizing it.
+You probably already use data flows and data mapping without even realizing it.
 If you use cookies and other tracking technologies to target (and retarget) your audience, the underlying technology is actually a form of data mapping.

 Then, when you need to collect your data, you’ll need to employ a form of data mapping before sending your data sets on to a visualization tool.
 When companies approach us early in their data growth journey, we often see them trying to map and transform data manually.